Captain Marvel Jr.: Shazam / Living Lightning empowerment

-Amber Lightning
+Amber Lightning empowerment

-Freddy later derived his power from the Amber Lightning, a magical artifact created by Hephaestus as one of his earliest creations and later given to the Wizard Shazam for safe-keeping.
-The Amber Lightning can bestow similar powers from the Living Lightning and Powers of Shazam derived from various Greek, Irish, and Norse entities.
+As the Commander, Freddy derived his power from the Amber Lightning, a magical artifact created by Hephaestus and given to the Wizard Shazam for safe-keeping.
+The Amber Lightning can bestow similar powers from the Living Lightning and Powers of Shazam derived from Greek, Irish, and Norse entities.
 The Amber Lightning also contained an evil core, serving as a test of worthiness which Freddy later passes.